 Each of these doors has a heavily detailed molding applied to the face.
 Because of the types of molding used on each (rope, dentil, egg and dart, etc), we felt these doors needed to be featured separate from their standard Applied Molding cousins.
 As you review these designs, keep in mind that we also offer complimenting crown and insert moldings to carry the look throughout the kitchen.

 Shaker.
 Need we say more?
 The name says it all.
-Simple, clean lined, and uncluttered.
-This collection of traditionally styled doors is one of our most popular and works well in virtually any decor.
-Some of the doors in this collection feature solid wood panels while others use a plywood panel, so be sure to check each door's full detail before making your final decision.
+Simple, clean-lined, and uncluttered.
+This collection of traditionally styled doors is one of our most popular and works well with virtually any decor.
+Some of the doors in this collection feature solid wood panels, while others use a plywood panel.
+Be sure to check each door's full detail before making your final decision.

 Frank Lloyd Wright, the master of the Arts and Crafts movement, would approve of every one of these designs!
 When coupled with quarter sawn oak, you can easily achieve a look made popular by wood working icons such as Stickley and Chippendale furniture.
 While these doors are on the more expensive end of the scale, they will ensure that your guests know you did not buy your cabinets at Home Depot!

-Some of our most affordable designs, MDF (Medium Density Fiberboard) are worthy of consideration for painted projects.
+Some of our most affordable designs, MDF (Medium Density Fiberboard) doors, are worthy of consideration for all painted projects.
 Many customers who order painted doors prefer they be MDF as it creates a stable substrate that will not crack the paint over time.
 Below are our one-piece MDF offerings.